What Makes a Good Financial model?

 As mentioned above, the model needs to make the complex look simple.
 The model needs to be easy to follow for not only the one producing the model but also those dissecting it and using it to forecast future financial numbers.

 So, what makes a good financial model?
 Hopefully, this guide has shed some light on what makes a good model and how you can go about building one yourself.
-To learn more, check out these additional free resources:
+CFI is the official provider of the Financial Modeling & Valuation Analyst designation and on a mission to help you advance your career.
+To learn more, check out these additional free CFI resources: